wavefrontHQ/docs/pages/doc/ts_vector_matching.md

 ![A chart created with the sample query with 4 dimensions shown in the pinned legend - source, metric, availability zone and environment.](images/before-applying-remove-retaindimension.png)

-To do that, use the `removeDimension()` function and include the `env` tag, which is the dimension that you want to be removed:
+To remove the `env` dimension, use the `removeDimension()` function and include the `env` tag, which is the dimension that you want to be removed:

 ```
 removeDimension(ts(~sample.cpu.usage.*), env)